earthly/website/blog/_posts/2021-10-22-bash-string.md

 Whole Array: foo bar baz
 ~~~

 I can use this feature to split a string on a delimiter.
-All I need to do change the internal field separator (`IFS`), create my array and then change it back.
+All I need to do change the internal field separator (`IFS`), create my array, and then change it back.

 ``` bash
 #!/bin/bash